Raviteja-Ainampudi/MarketoAdobe/README.md

 :key: Caching Web API has been developed in a MVC style.

 # Question 1:
-  :sunglasses: Reads files from Sys args and Copies useful data to output file. :sunglasses:
+  Reads files from Sys args and Copies useful data to output file. :sunglasses:

     * Used Python3 for data handling.
     * Program can work on argument pairs of 32 bit unsigned IP addresses and Subnet.